hamza93-ai/Playing-Card-Detection-YOLOv8/README.md

 ### 🎯 Objectives
 - Train a deep learning model to detect all 52 playing cards
-- Achieve real-time detection performance (>15 FPS)
 - Deploy through a browser-based interface using ONNX Runtime
 - Run entirely locally — no cloud or API calls needed
+- Achieve real-time detection with confidence scores

 ---